 An over-ear design may lead you to believe that they isolate noise better than the Y50BTs, but that’s not the case.
 The padding isn’t super thick and noise bleeds through.
 It isn’t a problem, but don’t expect to be in auditory bliss if you ride the subway every day.
 Read our full review here.

 Continuing the point of reference headphones are the DT 990 Premiums.
 There is a “pro” version of the headphones, but these sound far better for only $50 more.
 The headphones are nearly reference, but still mainstream enough to satisfy casual listeners.

 The response is about as flat as it gets without going completely to reference.
 Mids are subtly scooped, with highs and lows poking through a bit more.
 They don’t sound immature, though.
 The midrange just sounds refined, with the areas that matter sticking out, and the areas that don’t being cut.

-Like with most Beyerdynamic headphones, the power of the DT 990s really shine with solid amplification.
-Yes, a 32 ohm version is offered, but the 250 ohm version with a good amp is a far better experience overall.
+Like with most Beyerdynamic headphones, the power of the DT 990s really shines with solid amplification.
+Yes, a 32-ohm version is offered, but the 250-ohm version with a good amp is a far better experience overall.
 Of course, these cans feature the classic Beyerdynamic plush earcups.

 Additionally, the headphones aren’t the most convenient to carry around.
 They don’t fold down and the cord is attached at all times.
 For that reason, these cans really shine at home, not on the go.